📣

 Manage Data Service for data read and write operations.

-Modify and delete cluster data using SQL Editor.
+Modify and delete resource data using SQL Editor, if supported by the resource type.

 Manage changefeeds.

-View cluster overview, backup records, metrics, events, and changefeeds in the project.
+View resource overview, backup records, metrics, events, and changefeeds in the project.

 Manage organization access